 In an effort to assist small businesses adversely affected by COVID-19, the CARES Act permanently required the SBA to waive the up-front, one-time guaranty fee on all veteran loans under the 7(a) SBAExpress program.
 In addition, P.L.
-116-260, the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act (Division N, Title III of the Consolidated Appropriations Act of 2021), waives SBA fees in the 7(a) and 504/CDC loan guarantee programs in FY2021.
+116-260, the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act (Division N, Title III of the Consolidated Appropriations Act of 2021), waived SBA fees in the 7(a) and 504/CDC loan guarantee programs in FY2021.

-The 7(a) Loan Guaranty Program77
+The 7(a) Loan Guaranty Program75

 The 7(a) loan guaranty program is named after the section of the Small Business Act that authorizes it.
-The loans are made by SBA lending partners (mostly banks but also some other
+The loans are made by SBA lending partners (mostly banks but also some other financial institutions) and partially guaranteed by the SBA.
+Borrowers may use 7(a) loan proceeds to establish a new business or to assist in the operation, acquisition, or expansion of an existing business.76